Search

 According to NIAAA – the National Institute on Alcohol Abuse and Alcoholism – guidelines for low-risk drinking:

-Alcohol use disorder is diagnosed using the diagnostic criteria set out in DSM-5.
+Alcohol use disorder is diagnosed using the diagnostic criteria set out in Diagnostic and Statistical Manual (DSM-5).
 Depending on your responses to 11 questions concerning your alcohol use disorder over the previous year, you may be diagnosed with mild, moderate, or severe alcohol use disorder.

-To determine whether you have a drinking problem, ask yourself the following questions:An infographic on do i have a drinking problem
+To determine whether you have a heavy drinking problem, ask yourself the following questions about your alcohol habits over the past year:

 1. Do you find you need more alcohol to achieve the same effects?